-We set off from Psyri and head towards Monastiraki Square – almost on auto pilot.
-The eclectic mix of shops have put out their wares and are read for business.
+We set off from Psyri and head towards Monastiraki Square – almost on autopilot.
+The eclectic mix of shops have put out their wares and are ready for business.

 From Monastiraki we head through Plaka in an upward direction, passing the Tower of Winds as we go.
 We are not visiting the Acropolis on this trip having done it several times before.

 We veer off the main drag, still climbing the ancient streets and find ourselves in the little village of Anafiotika or Little Anafi as a nod to the Anafiots that came to Athens to help with the rebuilding of the city after the Ottomans ruled the city.

 Anafi, close to Santorini was known for its skilled tradesmen and whilst working on the re-building of Athens, they built a small hamlet on Acropolis Hill for their families to live in.
 Not much of the village remains after excavations of the hill meant a chunk of the village had to be demolished.
 However, what does remain is a charming Cycladic style village in the heart of the city which gives you fantastic views over to Mount Lycabettus.